skorokithakis/stringphone/docs/source/introduction.rst

     # messages from untrusted participants:
     >>> bob.decode(alice_message, ignore_untrusted=True)

-    # A much better way to communicate is to have Bob trust Alice's public key:
+    # A much better way to communicate is to have Bob trust Alice's public key.
+    # This is done offline, after receiving the public key from Alice in some
+    # secure manner.
+It can also be done through the discovery process, which is
+    # detailed later on.
     >>> bob.add_participant(alice.public_key)

-    # Strict mode will also work now.
+    # Strict mode will work now.
     >>> bob.decode(alice_message)
     'Hi Bob!'